 Details of the finalists and their initial submissions were published on 4 June 2014.
 The finalists were challenged to refine their submissions in the second round of the competition and were given until 11 August to develop and resubmit their entries, from which the Judges will choose an overall winner.
 The finalists' revised submissions are available below and a compendium of the finalist's Non-Technical Summaries is available here.

-Members of the Press can find a press release on the finalists' announcement here, and accompanying images can be found here.
+Members of the Press can find a press release on the winner here, and the formal Judges' citation is here.
+Accompanying images can be found here.
 Press enquiries about the Prize can be directed to John Higginson at Westbourne Communications Ltd, 07920 701 693.

 Highly Commended Entries